FEEDING MY OHANA

 Drizzle dressing over salad and serve.

-• If you are making this ahead of time, store all the individual salad ingredients separately and then assembling right before eating.
+• If you are making this ahead of time, store salad components separately and then assemble right before eating.

 Variation on a Theme: More-Like-Strawberry Salad